microsoft/vscode-comment/README.md

 ## Limitations
 The extension does not support any other type of jsdoc tags.
 It only calculates @param and @return

 Parameter types are not inferred based on usage.
-If a type is not specified, the type {any} is output.
+If a type is not specified, empty braces {} are returned.

+## Other extensions
+[Document This](https://marketplace.visualstudio.com/items?itemName=joelday.docthis) provides the same functionality but supports many more tags